molaksh/PythonProjects/README.md

 # PythonProjects
-# This repository contains my personal projects that I worked on.
+# This repository contains my personal projects that I am working on.
 # Some of the code would require API Keys and user name and passwords for mongodb connection. look for details in the comments section of the code.